dictybase-docker/developer-docs/src/pages/deployment/arangodb.md

 Release 0.3.16 is the last of that minor version.
 From there you can upgrade the same way to `0.4.0` and its patch versions.

 Using database version `3.5.4` with this deployment is fine.
-See the notes below on how to upgrade the database version.

-## Create new databases(in existing server instance)
+## Create new databases (in existing server instance)

 ```yaml
 database: